Data Analysis Software

 3. Practice performing basic data analysis and graphing functions on a personal computer.

-4. EXPLORE: the Demonstration version of “Minitab 13 for Windows” Quantitative Data Analysis Software.
+3. EXPLORE: the Demonstration version of “Minitab” Quantitative Data Analysis Software.
 Practice the online tutorials as well, available at:

-5. EXPLORE: the various quantitative statistical java applets on Vassar Stats - Web Site for Statistical Computation .
+4. EXPLORE: the various quantitative statistical java applets on Vassar Stats - Web Site for Statistical Computation.
 Practice the online tutorials as well, available at:

-2. Explore the tutorial by Kaminski to become familar with the functions of Nud*ist Qualitative data analysis software.
-Do the same with the Weft QDA manual.
+2. Explore the attached Weft QDA manual to become familar with the functions of this free Qualitative data analysis software.

 3. Use the applets on the Vassar Statistics site for performing quantitative data analyses such as chi squares, t tests, correlation, and Analysis of Variance.